Fair Division of Goods in the Shadow of Market Values: The procedure for two agents

+I examine another instance provided by the legal workgroup of the European project.
+As in the previous application, the project conclusion prevented me from interacting further with the legal workgroup.
+I therefore include some additional descriptions regarding the agents' likes and dislikes, and the ratings reflect my interpretation of the agents' intentions, rather than their recorded behaviour.
+This is the case as reported by the legal workgroup:

-\begin{quote} $A$, wife of $B$, asks for the statement of termination of the civil effects of the marriage, three years having passed since the judgment of personal separation.
+\begin{quote} $W$, wife of $H$, asks for the statement of cessation of the civil effects of the marriage, three years having passed since the judgment of personal separation.

-The goods in common are: \end{quote} \begin{enumerate} \item An apartment, used as a family home, worth 1,500,000 euros; \item An apartment in a seaside resort worth 1,250,000 euros; \item A prestigious building, inherited by the couple through testamentary disposition, worth 1,750,000 euros; \item Valuable furniture (works of art) contained in the aforementioned buildings for a value of 550,000 euros; \item Two cars with a value of 60,000 and 50,000 euros, respectively; \item A vintage car, worth 170,000 euros; \item Company equity investments for a value of 750,000 euros; \item A sum of money equal to 1,500,000 euros. \end{enumerate} \begin{quote} The spouses exercise both professional financial activities in the risk capital market and are involved in several types of entrepreneurial activities.
+The goods in common are: \end{quote} \begin{enumerate} \item An apartment, used as a family home, worth $1,500,000$ euros; \item An apartment in a seaside resort worth $1,250,000$ euros; \item A prestigious building, inherited by the couple through testamentary disposition, worth $1,750,000$ euros; \item Valuable furniture (works of art) contained in the aforementioned buildings worth $550,000$ euros; \item Two cars worth $60,000$ and $50,000$ euros, respectively; \item A vintage car, worth $170,000$ euros; \item Company equity investments worth $750,000$ euros; \item A sum of money equal to $1,500,000 $ euros. \end{enumerate} \begin{quote} The spouses are both professional financial operators in the risk capital market and are involved in several types of entrepreneurial activities.
 For this reason, both have an interest in retaining company holdings.
-The wife also asks for the sub-4 assets for herself as part of her entrepreneurial activity involves the buying and selling of works of art.
-For its part $B$ requires the assignment of works of art and vintage cars, as collectors. \end{quote}
+The wife is also interested in the valuable furniture for herself, as part of her entrepreneurial activity involves the buying and selling of works of art.
+For his part, $H$ requires the assignment of works of art and vintage cars, as he is a collector. \end{quote}